Momchilgrad

 Notable natives include Petar Stoychev (b.
 1976), the fastest swimmer across the English Channel until 2012, table tennis player and coach Daniela Gergelcheva (b.
-1964), Turkish weightlifter Naim Süleymanoğlu (1967–2017) and singer Zdravko Zhelyazkov from the Riton pop duet.
+1964), Turkish weightlifter Naim Süleymanoğlu (1967–2017), and singer Zdravko Zhelyazkov from the Riton pop duet.

 History

-Momchilgrad becomes part of Bulgaria after the Balkan wars.
-The previous name of the city is Mestanlı and it is renamed to Momchilgrad in 1934.
+Momchilgrad became part of Bulgaria after the First Balkan War.
+The town was officially renamed to Momchilgrad from Mastanli (Мастанли) in 1934, though is still known as Mestanlı by the Turkish population.